NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 }
 ```

-#### Example
+#### Example: Biospecimen Tree

-GraphQL Query for a case in "TCGA-LUAD" and return a biospecimen tree
+GraphQL Query for a case in "TCGA-LUAD" and return a biospecimen tree:

 ```bare_GraphQL
 {